owcounter/companion/README.md

-﻿# OWCOUNTER Companion
+﻿# OWMETA Companion

-OWCOUNTER Companion is a desktop application that enhances your Overwatch 2 gameplay by providing real-time hero recommendations and team composition analysis.
-The app automatically monitors your in-game screenshots and sends them to the OWCOUNTER web dashboard for instant analysis.
+OWMETA Companion is a desktop application that enhances your Overwatch 2 gameplay by providing real-time hero recommendations and team composition analysis.
+The app automatically monitors your in-game screenshots and sends them to the OWMETA web dashboard for instant analysis.

 ## Features